Q: Do I have to be an artist to write a picture book?

 Q: Can I write illustrator notes into my manuscript?

-A: If you do, make sure they are essential to the story, as, e.g., if the picture needs to contradict the words for the sake of humor, or if something needs to be shown as a surprise, that is deliberately not mentioned in the text.
+A: If you do, make sure they are essential to the story, as, e.g., if the picture needs to contradict the words for the sake of humor, or if something needs to be shown as a surprise, that is to say something you have deliberately not mentioned in the text.
 These are rare instances, however.
 For the most part, I’d aim to write clearly enough that the emotional nuances or actions you want to see in the imagery are cued into your text.

 I’ve heard from illustrators how annoying it is to get a manuscript laden with dictatorial directions from an author.
 If you want creative, illuminating pictures to bring life to your story, you have to give the art some room to grow.
 I even know of illustrators who cross off the author notes before sitting down to read the story.
 I don’t blame them.
 If you can’t trust an illustrator to read the spirit of your words, maybe you’re not trusting the effectiveness of those words!